Overview

 Apart from using api endpoints from LLM providers like OpenAI, Together AI, Azure, etc., you can also use custom model with OpenAI compatible endpoints.

-, and CUSTOM_API_KEY to the API key of the custom model.
+You will need to set the model name to custom/<model_name>@url, and CUSTOM_API_KEY to the API key of the custom model.

-model for an agent from Meta (opens in a new tab), and you host the model on LiteLLM (opens in a new tab) proxy server (e.g., Proxy running on http://0.0.0.0:4000
+For example, if you want to use the llama3.2 model for an agent from Meta (opens in a new tab), and you host the model on LiteLLM (opens in a new tab) proxy server (e.g., Proxy running on http://0.0.0.0:4000).
+Then you can set the model name to model_name="custom/llama3.2:1b@http:0.0.0.0:4000"

-to call the model in the LLMAgent
+to call the model in the LLMAgent.

-For more information, check out examples/generation_api/custom_model.py
+For more information, check out examples/generation_api/custom_model.py.